Avg: 3.3 from 153 votes

 Please help us steward this area and leave no trace.

 The third pitch is known as the bulge and can be climbed on the far left (easiest), center (most common), or right side (infrequent).
 After approximately 160 feet there is a bolted belay on the left side.
-(Reaching it may require the belayer to simul climb up to the start of the ice).
+(Reaching it may require the belayer to walk to the start of the ice).
 After approximately 120 feet there is also a belay on the right side.
 Reaching it can be tricky and is not recommended for the new ice climber.
 Using this belay will require that another belay be used also on the far right side at the top of the ramp that is below the last curtain.

 If using the belay on the left the final pitch can be done from here.
 The last curtain can be climbed on the left or right.
 Each have their own mini cruxes.
 Originally one climbed up the curtain to a short pillar on the left side.
 With the change in the creek (circa 2000) the pillar is bigger but still requires a bit of careful climbing.
 From the top of the pillar continue up where one can belay from the trees.
 Climbing the right side will require one to climb up the curtain, step to the right and the continue up to the top where one can belay from the trees.